Hippolytus of Rome

 What were Hippolytus of Rome's most important works?

 Hippolytus's most important works include 'Apostolic Tradition,' which outlines early Christian liturgical practices, 'Refutation of All Heresies,' which critiques various heretical movements, and his biblical commentaries on Daniel and the Song of Songs.
+These works were influential in shaping early Christian thought and practice.

 What were Hippolytus of Rome's most influential theological ideas?